 - Add the garlic and red pepper flakes and saute for 2-3 more minutes.

 - Add the fresh tomatoes.
 Stir to combine and let simmer for 5 minutes to release some of the juices.

 - Add the 2 cans of diced tomatoes and stir again to combine.

-- Using a potato smasher, give the tomatoes a quick squeeze in the pan to soften even more.
+Using a potato smasher, give the tomatoes a light smash in the pan to soften even more.

 - Add the oregano and stir.
 Reduce heat and simmer for 10 minutes.

-- Pour in the ouzo, and continue to simmer until the sauce thickens, about 10 minutes, being sure to stir every few minutes.
+Pour in the ouzo, and continue to simmer until the sauce thickens, about 10 minutes, stirring occasionally.

-- Add the shrimp directly to the tomatoes.
-Stir to combine every few minutes until the shrimp is opaque but not overcooked.
+Add the shrimp.
+Stir occasionally until the shrimp is just turning opaque but not overcooked.

 - Leave in oven proof pan or transfer to a baking dish and top with the feta cheese.